 Park Aerospace Corp. ("Park" or the "Company") is an aerospace company which develops and manufactures solution and hot-melt advanced composite materials used to produce composite structures for the global aerospace markets.
 Park's advanced composite materials include film adhesives and lightning strike protection materials.
 Park offers an array of composite materials specifically designed for hand lay-up or automated fiber placement (AFP) manufacturing applications.
 Park's advanced composite materials are used to produce primary and secondary structures for jet engines, large and regional transport aircraft, military aircraft, Unmanned Aerial Vehicles (UAVs commonly referred to as "drones"), business jets, general aviation aircraft and rotary wing aircraft.
-Park also offers specialty ablative materials for rocket motors and nozzles and specially designed materials for radome applications. complement to Park's advanced composite materials offering, Park designs and fabricates composite parts, structures and assemblies and low volume tooling for the aerospace industry.
-Target markets for Park's composite parts and structures (which include Park's proprietary composite SigmaStrutTM and AlphaStrutTM product lines) are, among others, prototype and development aircraft, special mission aircraft, spares for legacy military and civilian aircraft and exotic spacecraft.
+Park also offers specialty ablative materials for rocket motors and nozzles and specially designed materials for radome applications.
+As a complement to Park's advanced composite materials offering, Park designs and fabricates composite parts, structures and assemblies and low volume tooling for the aerospace industry.
+Target markets for Park's composite parts and structures (which include Park's proprietary composite SigmaStrut[TM] and AlphaStrut[TM] product lines) are, among others, prototype and development aircraft, special mission aircraft, spares for legacy military and civilian aircraft and exotic spacecraft.

 The Company's fiscal year is the 52- or 53-week period ending the Sunday nearest to the last day of February.
-The 2024, 2023 and 2022 fiscal years ended on March 3, 2024, February 26, 2023 and February 27, 2022, respectively.
-The 2024 fiscal year consisted of 53 weeks and the 2023 and 2022 fiscal years each consisted of 52 weeks.
+The 2025, 2024, and 2023 fiscal years ended on March 2, 2025, March 3, 2024, and February 26, 2023, respectively.
+The 2025 and 2023 fiscal years each consisted of 52 weeks and the 2024 fiscal year consisted of 53 weeks.
 Unless otherwise indicated in this Discussion and Analysis, all references to years and quarters in this Discussion and Analysis are to the Company's fiscal years and fiscal quarters, and all annual and quarterly information in this Discussion and Analysis is for such fiscal years and quarters, respectively.

-2024 Financial Overview
+2025 Financial Overview